-The third part of the study will involve you coming in to the John Radcliffe Hospital at two different times for a brain scan.
-The timings of these will be around your menstrual cycle, with one brain scan during your period and the other around 10 days after a period.
-If you have brought someone with you they will not be able to be in the scanner with you, although if necessary they may be allowed into the scan room, depending on safety procedures.
+The third part of the study will involve your child/ward coming in to the John Radcliffe Hospital at two different times for a brain scan.
+The timings of these will be around their menstrual cycle, with one brain scan during their period and the other around 10 days after a period.
+As the parent/carer you will not be able to be in the scanner with your child, although if necessary you may be allowed into the scan room, depending on safety procedures.